yagnajoshi/CreditCardScanner/README.md

 ### Installation

-* Add Maven URL for the pay.cards repository to your project `build.gradle` file.
+* Add Maven URL for the Card Scanner repository to your project `build.gradle` file.

     ```gradle
     repositories {